JDare/WeddingWork/readme.md

 NOTE: this is not ideal and there will be some downtime during deploy, so use at your own risk!

+# Customizing

-## Customizing
+## Frontend

-All templates are currently under `resources/` directory.
+All templates are currently under `resources/views` directory.

+For CSS/Styles, Wedding Work uses Laravel Mix.

+Install NodeJS/NPM and run `npm run dev`

+This should compile all frontend assets.
+Note: `resources/sass/static` and `resources/js/static` are from the original theme which was not in a sass format.

 Further tweaks can be made via the config `config/wedding.php` including dates, names etc.